NickCH-K/LOST/README.md

 # CREATING A LOST PAGE

-When starting a LOST page, you may want to copy the [New Page Template](https://github.com/NickCH-K/LOST/blob/master/NewPageTemplate).
+When starting a LOST page, you should copy the [New Page Template](https://github.com/NickCH-K/LOST/blob/master/NewPageTemplate).
 There are four main sections of a LOST page:

 ## Introduction